mfocchi/locosim/Readme.md

  cd ~/ros_ws/src/
 ```

-Now you can clone the repository inside the ros workspace you just created:
+Now you can clone the repository inside the ROS workspace you just created:

 ```
 git clone https://github.com/mfocchi/locosim.git